epistemologist/CountingAlgebraicStructures/README.md

 ### Magmas
 Note that for any set $S$ with $|S| = n$, a closed operation $\cdot: S^2 \to S $ is essentially a function from the set $\underbrace{ \{ (1, 1), \cdots (1, n), \cdots (n,1), \cdots, (n,n)\} }_{n^2 \text{ elements}} \mapsto \{ 1 \cdots n \}$ - there are $n^{n^2}$ such functions.

 A subset of these multiplications are associative.
+We use a similar approach to the [DPLL algorithm](https://en.wikipedia.org/wiki/DPLL_algorithm) to [count](./count_semigroups.py) all non-isomorphic semigroups of small orders: